To earn a JD degree, a student must:

 is supported by comprehensive research; and

-To satisfy the LAWR IV requirement, the course cannot be taken on a pass/fail basis.
+To satisfy the LAWR IV requirement, a student may not enroll in the course on a pass/fail basis.
 At the conclusion of the course, the supervising professor will grade the student’s paper and make a separate determination and certification concerning whether the student satisfied the LAWR IV requirement.

-To satisfy the Experiential Learning Requirement, a student must pass one or more designated Experiential Learning courses totaling at least six credit hours.
-Courses are typically designed as Experiential Learning courses if they are simulation courses, law clinics, or field placements.
-One or more upper level elective courses may be designated to satisfy the Experiential Learning requirement in a particular semester.
-Other practice-oriented work product may also qualify if the Sr. Associate Dean for Academic Affairs certifies, before registration, that the course satisfies the goals and objectives of the Experiential Learning requirement.
+To satisfy the Experiential Learning Requirement, a student must pass at least six credit hours in one or more course sections designated as Experiential Learning.
+Course sections may be designated as Experiential Learning if they meet the requirements of ABA Standard 304 for simulation courses, law clinics, or field placements.
+One or more upper-level elective course sections may be designated to satisfy the Experiential Learning requirement in a particular semester.

 a) teaches students to interpret, apply, and advocate using statutes; and

-b) illustrates how administrative agencies implement statues by promulgating regulations and/or adjudicating a license, benefit, or enforcement action arising under a statute.
+b) illustrates how administrative agencies implement statutes by promulgating regulations and/or adjudicating a license, benefit, or enforcement action arising under a statute.

-One or more upper level elective courses may be designated by the Sr. Associate Dean for Academic Affairs to satisfy the Statutory Interpretation and Agency Regulation requirement in a particular semester.
+One or more upper-level elective course sections may be designated by the Sr. Associate Dean for Academic Affairs to satisfy the Statutory Interpretation and Agency Regulation requirement in a particular semester.

-To satisfy the Statutory Interpretation and Agency Regulation requirement, the course may be taken under any grading policy, including the pass/fail option, but must be at least two credits.
+To satisfy the Statutory Interpretation and Agency Regulation requirement, the course may be taken under any grading policy, including the pass/fail policy, but must be at least two credits.

-Students may earn no more than 20 hours of credit for study outside the classroom, which includes field placements (such as externships or practicums), co-curricular activities (such as journals or moot court-related activities), and non-JD courses earned in other departments or schools at this University or another institution of higher learning.
-Credits awarded towards the classroom component of field placement classes will not count against this 20 hour limit.
+Students may earn no more than 20 hours of credit for study outside the classroom, which includes externships, co-curricular activities (such as journals or moot court-related activities), and non-JD courses earned in other departments or schools at this University or another institution of higher learning.
+Credits awarded towards the classroom component of externships will not count against this 20-hour limit.

 Students who earn their JD degree through a dual or concurrent degree must earn at least 64 credit hours in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction, as defined in ABA Standard 311.
 This 64-credit requirement may prevent dual-degree students from enrolling in the full 20 hours of credits permitted by this policy.

-Students may not enroll in clinics, externships, field placements, or practicums until the student has successfully completed 28 credit hours toward the JD degree.
+Students may not enroll in clinics or externships until the student has successfully completed 29 credit hours toward the JD degree.

-A JD student can earn up to twelve hours of academic credit for non-JD, graduate-level courses taken at Wake Forest University, including foreign language classes.
-Any such course must be approved by the Sr. Associate Dean for Academic Affairs (or their designee) as being appropriate to the student’s goals with regard to the practice of law.
-A student seeking to take such a course must obtain the approval of the professor teaching the course.
-Such courses will be graded on a pass/fail basis, and credits earned will count towards the 20-hour limit on study outside the classroom.
-To receive approval for registration, students should complete the Outside Enrollment Form found below or on the Registrar's Office website.
+A JD student not enrolled in a dual or concurrent degree program may earn up to twelve (12) hours of academic credit for non-JD, graduate-level courses taken at Wake Forest University with the approval of the Assistant Dean for Academic Affairs.
+Any such course must be approved by the Assistant Dean for Academic Affairs as being appropriate to the student’s goals with regard to the practice of law.
+A student seeking to take such a course must obtain the approval of the Registrar of the school.
+Such courses will count towards the 20-hour limit on study outside the classroom but will not count towards the twelve (12) credit hour cap on pass/fail courses.

 JD Degree Transfer Students